Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - 11,000 Gold
 - Morningstar

 **Thirsting Slash**: As an action, you can swing the Goredrinker around you.
-All creatures within 5 feet of you must succeed a dexterity saving throw (DC: 10 + dex/str + proficiency bonus) or take damage equal to this weapons damage, you heal 1 hit point for every target within 5 feet of you.
+All creatures within 5 feet of you must succeed a dexterity saving throw (DC: 10 + dex/str + proficiency bonus) or take damage equal to this weapons damage.
+All lifesteal is doubled for this action.
 Once this ability is used, it cannot be used again until 30 seconds pass.

 **Lifesteal**: Whenever you deal damage to a target with _Goredrinker_ you heal equal to your proficiency bonus